mytja-archive/MyAssistantOS-Raspbian/README.md

 Full tutorial is avaiable here: https://github.com/csparpa/pyowm Thanks to @csparpa

 Here you go!
-You are done!
+You are done with basic part!

+# Customizing
+You can play offline your favorite song.
+Download it and rename it to "favorite" it is best to use mp3.

 # How to use me?
 You say: "Hey, My" or "O.K.
 My" or "Okay My" or "Wake up, My"

 If he senses that succesfully, then he will respond with beep beep sound.
 Then you say your question.
 But he doesn't know everything.

+# Programming language
+I'm based on Python.
+Python 2 is already installed on Raspbian.

+# Features

-# Play music and videos from YouTube
+## Play music and videos from YouTube
+*This part is currently problematic, since YouTube changed some of its parameters and doesn't work in releases until LTS1.1p1 (LTS 1.1 patch 1)*

 Thanks to VLC for Python, pafy and BeautifulSoup we can play music and video from YouTube.
 You just say "play <your video name>".
 He will choose first result so be very detailed.

-# Customizing
-You can play offline your favorite song.
-Download it and rename it to "favorite" it is best to use mp3.

-# Offline mode
+## Offline mode
 *This feature is new and tested*

 Offline mode is only for chat and some music.
 My uses as offline speech recognition service Sphinx.
 It doesn't recognize the best, but it certanly tries.

+## Check for updates
+_This part is talking about new feature, that was not tested._

+You can check for updates with 2 different ways:
+1. Reboot My (tested way)
+2. Say "check for updates" or "update" (new feature that is not yet tested)

+## Volume commands
+Volume commands are
+- Maximum
+- Minimum
+- Volume up/down
+- Medium volume

+## Timer, stopwatch, alarm and countdown
+*This features are partly tested*

+### Stopwatch
+You can use stopwatch by saying: Hey, My - Stopwatch

+### Timer
+*Timer doesn't work.
+We are developing new ways for timer*

+You can use timer by saying: Hey, My - Set a timer for XX seconds/minutes/hours/days

+### Countdown
+You can use countdown by saying: Hey, My - Countdown

+Countdown will automaticly countdown from 5 seconds

+### Alarm
+Recognition for alarm doesn't work the best, so we don't reccomend to use it!

+IMPORTANT NOTE: If you turn off your device, your alarms will delete!

+## Real time clock (RTC)
+Just say "what's the time" or "what's the date" and he will answer you

+## Pick a number game
+*This game is not functional as first tests showed us!
+We will continue to resolve it but LTS 1.1 won't solve it!*

+Just say pick a number and guess numbers.
+Tell him only number, not "is it ....".

 # Testing & Compatibility